Patients & Visitors

 Patients’ Rights & Responsibilities

 Hôpital Notre-Dame Hospital (Hearst) is committed to providing quality patient care.
-In order to achieve this commitment, the hospital identifies your rights and responsibilities as a patient:
+In order to fulfill this commitment, the hospital has identified their rights and responsibilities.

 Patients’ Right

-2. You have a right to the privacy and confidentiality of your health information.
+• to the privacy and confidentiality of their health information;

-3. You have a right to receive relevant information and education concerning your condition, diagnosis, treatment, and prognosis, in a manner which is understandable to you.
+• to receive important information and education about their condition, diagnosis, treatment, and prognosis, in a manner that they can understand;

-4. You have a right to make decisions about the plan of care prior to and at any time during the course of treatment.
+• to make decisions about their care plan as an equal partner in all aspects of care planning and treatment, before and at any time during the course of treatment;

-5. You have the right to a clean, comfortable, safe, and secure environment.
+• to a clean, comfortable, safe and secure environment;

-7. You have the right to expect members of your health care team will communicate with one another in order to ensure coordination of care.
+• to expect that members of their health care team will communicate with one another in order to ensure coordination of care;

-9. You have the right to know who your care providers are, and the doctor who is in charge of your treatment.
+• to know who their care providers are, and which doctor is in charge of their treatment;

 Patients’ Responsibilities

-1. Provide accurate and complete information about your health to your hospital team members, to help them care for you.
+• Provide accurate and complete information about their health to their hospital team members, to help them care for themselves;

-2. Participate cooperatively in the mutually agreed upon plan of care, to the best of your ability.
+• Participate cooperatively in the mutually agreed upon care plan, to the best of their ability;

-3. Assist in the provision of your care by identifying one spokesperson, with whom the team can communicate, in the event you become incapable.
+• Assist in giving care by naming one spokesperson, with whom the team can communicate, in case they become incapable of doing so;

-5. Accept responsibility for the consequences of refusing treatment or medical advice.
+• Accept responsibility for the consequences of refusing treatment or medical advice;

-6. Be courteous and respectful of other patients, visitors, and all members of your hospital team.
+• Be courteous and respectful of other patients, visitors, and all members of their hospital team;

-7. Recognize that the needs of other patients may sometimes be more urgent than your own.
+• Recognize that the needs of other patients may sometimes be more urgent than their own;

-8. Recognize that providers need not provide any treatment that they consider being medically or ethically inappropriate.
+• Recognize that care providers do not need to provide any treatment that they consider being medically or ethically inappropriate;

-9. Respect hospital property and comply with hospital regulations and policies.
+• Respect hospital property and follow hospital regulations and policies;

-10. Make arrangements for discharge, when the physician determines that discharge is appropriate, or accept alternate level of care as appropriate.
+• Make arrangements for discharge, when the physician determines that discharge is appropriate, or accept an alternate level of care as appropriate;

-11. Be responsible for all expenses not covered by OHIP or private insurance, during your hospitalization.
+• Be responsible for all expenses not covered by OHIP or private insurance, during their hospitalization.

 Palliative Care